Limerio/Limerio/README.md

 - 🤳 I've been coding for 5 years
 - 👨‍🎓 I learn now [Rust](https://www.rust-lang.org) and DevOps
-- 💻 I'm working on my own for learning some crazy things
+- 💻 I'm working on my own to learning some crazy things

 ---